Inclusive Historical Costuming Weekend in Port Townsend

 - Friday: Arrival and Welcome

-- Arrival and Welcome Attendees arrive in Port Townsend and check into their respective lodgings.
+- Arrival, Welcome, and VIP Reception at Noon Attendees arrive in Port Townsend and check into their respective lodgings.

-- Promenade to Dinner: A costumed walk through Port Townsend’s historic district, engaging with the public and showcasing historical excellence.
+- Promenade to Dinner: 5pm-6pm A costumed walk through Port Townsend’s historic uptown district, engaging with the public and showcasing historical excellence.

 - Saturday: Fashion, Learning, and Fun